gilrstein1-ui/Octopi-CoreOne/QUICKGUIDE.md

 *Done on your PC and printer before SSH-ing into the Pi.*

 **💻 On your PC:**
 1. **Flash OctoPi 64-bit** via Raspberry Pi Imager → click APP OPTIONS → add custom repo `http://unofficialpi.org/rpi-imager/rpi-imager-octopi.json` → select 64-bit OctoPi.
-Set hostname, username, password, Wi-Fi, enable SSH.
+Set hostname, username, password, Wi-Fi (can skip if using LAN cable), enable SSH.

-**🔌 On your router:**
+**🔌 On your router after booting pi with the flashed card:**
 2. **Assign static IPs** for both the Pi and the Buddy camera.
 Do this in the router, not on the devices.

 **🔧 On the USB cable:**
-3. **Tape the 5V pin** on the USB-A connector before plugging into the printer.
+3. **Tape the 5V pin** on the USB-A connector before plugging into the printer (image included in repo).

 **🖨️ On the Core One LCD:**
 4. Settings → RPi Port → **Off** → power cycle the printer.